Project Setup

 Note that we’re still relying on the provided scripts to build the examples.
 By default, the

-folder.
+command builds from the tutorial folder.
 But you can modify it to point to your own src

 directory instead: